mitchness/DoorDilemma/README.md

      (laughs)

-  LARRY DAVID walks briskly toward a medical building, slightly late.
-He reaches for the door, opens it... then pauses.
+He reaches for the door, opens it...

 ## SCENE 2 – INT.
 DENTIST OFFICE – MOMENTS LATER
 LARRY bursts in.
 The RECEPTIONIST, chipper but fake, looks up.